-Enabling AdminConnect for a Rule
+Enable AdminConnect for a Rule

-AdminConnect is supported on workloads in the Visibility Only and Full enforcement.
+AdminConnect is supported on workloads in the Visibility Only and Full enforcement .
+See AdminConnect Prerequisites and Limitations [163] for the list of rule types that do not support AdminConnect.

-- 1. From the PCE web console menu, choose Rulesets and Rules > Rulesets.
+- From the PCE web console menu, choose Rulesets and Rules > Rulesets.
 The Rulesets page appears. - 2.
 Create a new ruleset or open an existing one. - 3.
 In the ruleset, select the Scopes and Rules tab. - 4.
-If necessary, create an intra-scope or an extra-scope rule.
-See Rule Writing for information.
+If necessary create an intra-scope or an extra-scope rule.
 To edit an existing rule, click the edit icon at the end of the row. - 5.
 To enable AdminConnect for the rule, select Machine Authentication from the Providing Service drop-down list.